BACKGROUND AND CONTEXT

 The Cold War, struggles over the control of nuclear technologies, the question of responsibility and reparations, the need to re-settle and re-house displaced millions, the problems of migration and nationhood, the recognition of war crimes and the pursuit of war criminals – these were the issues that people all over the world had to face in a rapidly changing world order but very seldom was cinema allowed to face these realities.

 By the late 1950s it was clear that the potential for a transformative ethics arising from the war had been almost completely suppressed or overcome.
 The transformative power of cinema, especially “art” cinema, burst and then disappeared.
 Popular culture hit like a tsunami, washing away the few fragments of wartime reflection and burying everthing once again under a sheen of unquestioning nationalistic proto-propaganda which became the dominant entertainment industry, first in cinema, then in television.

 But the return of the repressed has its own logic.
-New films have emerged in Germany over the past decade attempting to come to a new comprehension of the war and the Nazi years, as well as the impact of Soviet domination and the effects of the East-West split.
+New films have emerged in Germany over the past decade attempting a new comprehension of the war and the Nazi years, as well as the impact of Soviet domination and the effects of the East-West split.
 This site will develop a discussion of some of the best-known of these films, with commentary and background for those interested in a closer encounter with a new German cinema which takes past-into-present as its thematic.
 On occasion, television series from or about the period will also be discussed.